oracle-livelabs/apex/proof-of-concept/4-improving-tasks-todos/improving-tasks-todos.md

 ## **Summary**

-You now know how to improve the Project Task and Project Task ToDos form pages by utilizing improved list of values that displays additional columns.
+You now know how to improve the Project Task and Project Task ToDos pages by utilizing improved list of values that displays additional columns.
 You also learned how to utilize **APEX Assistant** to generate SQL.

 ## **Acknowledgments**